hydroEng/Arabic-Phonetic-Keyboard-Linux/README.md

 I'm not a programmer, I don't know how to use Github, I'm just here to put my project up for other people to use if they need to.

 Note: this keyboard doesn't have third level keys (AltGr).
 I may add it in the future, I never use them personally.
 If you want this feature added please let me know.
+And don't forget to report any issues or mistakes!

 # Install instructions